 And like past industrial revolutions and manufacturing-based economies, the application economy depends on high-quality and secure products (applications) in order to thrive.
 The speed and scope of software development in organizations, coupled with other evolutions in how software is made, such as the use of open source and third-party components, are creating new challenges in ensuring the security of software.

 A different approach to application security (AppSec) — one that aligns with the new role of software and today’s development paradigms — is now key to effective information security.

 And that approach entails an AppSec program that both integrates security seamlessly into developer processes, and that is a comprehensive, mature, ongoing program — rather than a one-off project.
 Why?
 Because these programs get results.
 Research for our annual State of Software Security report found that organizations with long-standing, comprehensive AppSec programs had a 35 percent better OWASP pass rate than programs in place for less than a year.

-It’s going to take more than one automated technique and manual processes to secure your applications.
+It’s going to take more than one automated technique and manual process to secure your applications.
 Gather the strengths of multiple testing techniques along the entire application lifetime to drive down application risk in your organization."

 Co-Founder and CTO

 Unfortunately, application security is frequently misunderstood.
 Too often, business and

 security leaders don't know how or where to begin, or they lack the technology framework to fully execute on a plan.
 As a result, they rely on an approach that delivers subpar results.